Celeste (LEO-PNT)

-Celeste is a future Low Earth orbit Positioning Navigation Timing (LEO-PNT) satellite constellation by the European Space Agency (ESA) intended to demonstrate the usefulness of LEO satellites for complementing and enhancing the services of higher orbit systems like Galileo or EGNOS.
-Launch of the first two satellites is planned for late 2025.
+Celeste (/it/) is a Low Earth orbit Positioning Navigation Timing (LEO-PNT) satellite constellation by the European Space Agency (ESA) intended to demonstrate the usefulness of LEO satellites for complementing and enhancing the services of higher orbit systems like Galileo or EGNOS.
+The first two satellites were launched in March 2026.
+Celeste was named after Maria Celeste, a 17th-century Poor Clares nun and a daughter of Galileo Galilei.